SnehalThakur18/banking_system/README.md

 # Getting Started with Create React App

+Minimum react 17 required to run this project.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts

 In the project directory, you can run:

+### `npm install`

+Add the node_modules folder for the project.
+Adds the different packages and manage their dependencies.

 ### `npm start`